GigawattDigital/securesilo/README.md

 #### the web-based bot

-securesilo includes a web-based bot that you can use to generate content named gigabot.
+securesilo includes a web-based interactive prompt interface gigabot that you can use to generate content.

-gigabot is a clone of the popular OpenAPI bot, but it runs locally in your browser.
+gigabot is a clone of the popular OpenAPI bot, but runs locally in your browser and connects to your securesilo server instance instead of OpenAI's servers.

-All communication between your broeser and your securesilo server instance is encrypted, your prompts are encrypted before they are sent to the server, stored encrypted on the server, and all ai-generated responses are encrypted before beng sent back to your browser.
+All communication between your browser and your securesilo server instance is encrypted, your prompts are encrypted before they are sent to the server, stored encrypted on the server, and all ai-generated responses are encrypted before beng sent back to your browser.